denise-df/The-Librarian-from-Alexandria---804611/README.md

 **3. Model Selection**
+&nbsp;
-In order to address the classification of ancient fonts, we explored and compared two different neural network architectures: a custom-built Convolutional Neural Network (CNN) and two pretrained models: ResNet18 and MobileNetV2.
+In order to address the classification of ancient fonts, we explored and compared different neural network architectures: a custom-built Convolutional Neural Network (CNN) and two pretrained models: ResNet18 and MobileNetV2.
 With these architectures we progressively improved the performance.

 Custom CNN – Baseline Architecture:
 We first designed a simple yet effective Convolutional Neural Network to serve as a baseline.
 This model was trained from scratch and allowed us to test the full data pipeline—including preprocessing and augmentation—under controlled conditions.